AnggaR96s/Reforestation/README.md

-## I got fired from a florist, apparently I took too many leaves.
+## I’m on a whiskey diet.
+I’ve lost three days already.